UCSD-E4E/website2.0/README.md

 Your post feed page on the website will be found at `/insert-project-link/project-updates`

+#### OPTIONAL: Add onboarding papers
+- Add your bib file for your project to `_bibliography/onboarding_papers`
+- In `onboarding_papers.md`, add the following to the front matter's paper list:

+---
+- bib_file: name_of_bib_file
+  name: Project Name
+  url: /insert-project-link
+---

+url MUST be the same as permalink on your project

 ## Components (Includes)
 Jeykll allows for components to be embedded in markdown files.
 See [https://jekyllrb.com/docs/includes/](https://jekyllrb.com/docs/includes/)